Hamzah-A98/Hamzah-A98.github.io/docs/Statistical Inference/statistical_inference.md

 # Statistical Inference

-Statistical Inference is the process of drawing general conclusions about the population using insights gained from a sample.
+Statistical Inference is the process of drawing general conclusions about the population based on insights gathered from a sample.
+Often, when studying a population, collecting information from every individual is impractical or impossible.
+Thus, we rely on analyzing smaller samples and make informed inferences on the entire population.

+The field of Statistics is built on the question:

-The main question that we'd want to answer is exactly how reliable is the information that we gain from a sample?
+- How reliable are the conclusions drawn from a sample?

 Before we delve into answering the above question, let's go over a few defintions.